11 Tips for your first pen show

 - Know that some vendors may be willing to haggle on price, depending on the item.
 They may say no, but it doesn’t hurt to ask.
 Especially if you bring cash.

 - Remember the ink!
 That beautiful new pen won’t do a darn thing without ink.
 Especially if it’s your first fountain pen, remember to get ink for it.
-I was so excited I nearly made this mistake too!
+I was so excited I nearly made this mistake too.
 Tip: See if you can buy a sampler set from a vendor at the show.
 These will be smaller bottles but the set will contain several colors to start playing with.

 - Try inks first.
 Sit down at tables with ink color swatches and see what you think.
 These vendors should be easy to spot because they may have chairs at their tables.
 They’ll have sample bottles available to try All.
 The.
 Inks.
+Some pen shows may have a whole separate area set up for this, but this varies by show.

 - Plan ahead for any seminars or workshops that you’d like to attend.
 Pen shows can have a variety of other pen-related activities that may interest you – these are separate from the actual show floor itself.
 These events will vary; check each show’s website and social media for what’s happening and how to register, especially if they recommend reserving a seat in advance.